 ** Triger warning – This post contains information on Mental Health and may trigger some unwanted emotions. **

-Throughout this post I will talk about what PTSD actually is and give you abit of insight to what I personally go through.
-Now I have no medical degree, but ALOT of experience and want to share that with you.
+Throughout this post, I will talk about what PTSD actually is and give you a bit of insight into what I personally go through.
+Now I have no medical degree, but A LOT of experience and want to share that with you.
 I WON’T be talking about why I actually have PTSD in this post.
 If it’s something you may be interested in then do let me know as that will be something I’m willing to write about.

 What Is PTSD

-PTSD is a mental health illness that people can suffer from after experiencing a traumatic event/event’s in their life.
-It is widely and mostly known as something military veteran’s have after coming home from war.
-But what people don’t realise is that ANYONE can have it.
-Whether it’s from a personal trauma or seeing someone else going through something traumatic, it can greatly effect us at any point in time after the event.
+PTSD is a mental health illness that people can suffer from after experiencing traumatic events in their life.
+It is widely and mostly known as something military veterans have after coming home from war.
+But what people don’t realize is that ANYONE can have it.
+Whether it’s from a personal trauma or seeing someone else going through something traumatic, it can greatly affect us at any point in time after the event.

 - Mood Swings